webmemo-code/flickr-to-instagram-automation/README.md

 ### 1. Repository Setup

 1. Fork or clone this repository
+2. In the file caption_generator.py, adapt the branding to reflect your own brand instead of my Travelmemo brand
-2. No code changes needed - all configuration is done via environment variables
+3. No other code changes are needed - all configuration is done via environment variables
+4. Optional: To change the publishing schedule, edit the workflow file social-media-automation.yml

 ### 2. Configure Secrets and Variables